penguinpower80/isqa8210_assignment3/readme.md

 ### Run Server
 - After running either the initial setup or other setup routines run:
   - `python manage.py runserver`

+### Send Invoice from CLI
+- An invoice will be sent when a job is set to complete, but you can send from the command line by running:
+  - `python manage.py sendinvoice <jobid> [email]`
+    - `jobid` must be a valid job ID integer
+    - `email` lets you optionally overwrite the customer email.
+If `FORCED_INVOICE_EMAIL` is set in environment, then this will not take effect.

 ## Styling
 - Bulma.io